Minifixio/minifixio/README.md

 ### About me

-Currently doing my first year of a Computer Science engineer degree at [Télécom Paris](https://telecom-paris.fr).
+First year of CS engineer degree at [Télécom Paris](https://telecom-paris.fr).

 I mainly use tech such as Angular, Ionic, nodeJS and Python.